Money Done Right may be compensated if you make a purchase after clicking on a link.

 If you can stave off the urge, there’s money to be made.

-After 10-15 business days, you will receive payment for them.
+After 10-15 business days, you’ll receive payment for them.

 Are you getting good grades and feel like you could teach others?

-If online tutoring isn’t your thing, then look for people near you who need the help.
+If online tutoring isn’t your thing, then look for people nearby who need the help.

 If you’ve ever seen college students on the last day of the school year, you’ll know that they throw away some perfectly good furniture and goods.

-In fact, one of the best business ideas for students in university is to hold onto the items until the start of the next school year and incoming students will likely buy them right back!
+In fact, one of the best business ideas for students in university is to hold onto the items until the start of the next school year, when incoming students will likely buy them right back!